Specialism

 Challenges of building on small sites

-One of the major factors that needs to be rethought is how light will reach a building when you can’t choose its main axis.
-Creative placement of windows, doors, terraces, and skylights can all come into play in this scenario.
+One such constraint is how light will reach a building when one cannot choose its main axis.
+To address this challenge, architects must employ innovative strategies.
+Creative placement of windows, doors, terraces and skylights can all come into play in this scenario, allowing natural light to permeate spaces in unconventional ways.

-The juxtaposition of new developments with historic spaces helps to further establish a place’s identity, and can signify a turning point in its history.
-By focusing on developing on small sites, innovative designs can infiltrate well-established areas, and throw a different light onto what is great about the existing buildings.
+This interplay between old and new creates a fascinating urban tapestry.
+The juxtaposition of new developments with historic spaces helps to further establish a place's identity and can signify a turning point in its history.
+By focusing on developing small sites, innovative designs can infiltrate well-established places, casting a different light on what is exceptional about the existing buildings and breathing new life into the urban landscape.

 Getting access to land for small developments